France-ioi/algorea-devdoc/backend/decisions-services-code-style.md

 # Architecture Decisions: Services & Code Style

+## When a propagation is scheduled, it is scheduled at the end of the current transaction

+Date: 18/04/2024

+Why?
+- ???

 ## Propagations are executed in steps, and up to one database transaction can be executed per step

 Date: 18/04/2024